-Natungram is the hub of the wooden doll makers also known as 'Sutradhars' (narrator or story teller).
-Carved out of a single piece of wood, these dolls from ancient folklore and mythology are characterised by their vibrant colour and ethnic style.
-The owl, considered auspicious as the escort of the goddess of prosperity, Lakshmi, made by Natungram enjoys an iconic status among Bengal's handicraft.
+Natungram is the hub of wooden doll makers also known as 'Sutradhars' (narrator or storyteller).
+Carved out of a single piece of wood, these dolls from ancient folklore and mythology are characterised by their vibrant colours and distinctive ethnic style.
+The owl, considered auspicious as the escort of the goddess of prosperity, Lakshmi, made in Natungram, enjoys an iconic status among Bengal's handicrafts.